 Unemployment benefits are intended to partially replace lost wages, so the precise amount you receive will depend on what you used to earn.
-States use different formulae to calculate benefit payments, but all states take prior earnings into account in some way.
-Some states consider the employee's prior annual earnings, others look at the employee's earnings during the highest paid quarter or two quarters of the base period.
-(For more on the base period, see Nolo's article Unemployment Compensation: Understanding the Base Period.)
+States use different formulas to calculate benefit payments, but all states take prior earnings into account in some way.
+Some states consider the employee's prior annual earnings; others look at the employee's earnings during the highest paid quarter or two quarters of the base period.

 All states also set an upper limit on the total weekly benefit amount.
 A common formula is to pay half of what the employee used to earn, up to a cap that's tied to the average earnings in that state.
 This means that employees with higher wages may receive a larger overall benefits check, but a smaller percentage of what they used to earn.
 The maximum amount an employee can receive each week varies widely from state to state.

 Some states provide an additional benefit amount to employees with dependents.
 These amounts tend to be small; most states that provide this benefit offer $25 or less per dependent per week in additional benefits.